Need Help? Give us a call.

-After you have those numbers, use this equation to find your break even point:
+After you have those numbers, you can calculate your break even point.

-This break even analysis equation gives you the number of units you need to sell to cover your costs per month.
+This break even analysis formula gives you the number of units you need to sell to cover your costs per month.
 Anything you sell above this number is profit.
 Anything below this number means your business is losing money.

 Once you’re above the break even point, every additional unit you sell increases the profit by the amount of the unit contribution margin.
 The unit contribution margin is the amount each unit contributes to paying off fixed costs and increasing profits.

-You can use the break even formula to compare different pricing strategies.
-For example, if you raise the price of a product, you’d have to sell fewer items but it might be harder to attract buyers.
+You can use these break even formulas to compare different pricing strategies.
+For example, if you raise the price of a product, you’d have to sell fewer items, but it might be harder to attract buyers.
 Or vice versa: you can lower the price, but would then need to sell more of a product to break even.

 This analysis can also help you compare different cost structures like using less expensive materials to keep the cost down, or taking out a longer-term loan to have less fixed costs per month.

 If it costs $50 to make a table, and you have fixed costs of $1000, the number of tables you must sell to break even would be:

 If you sell a table at $100: $1000/($100-$50) = 20 tables

 If you sell a table at $200: $1000/($200-$50) = 6.7 tables

-This break even analysis examples is a great demonstration of how selling a product for a higher price allows you to reach the break even point significantly faster.
+This break even analysis example is a great demonstration of how selling a product for a higher price allows you to reach the break even point significantly faster.
 However, you need to think about whether your customers would pay $200 for a table, given what your competitors are charging.